shanevanheerden/shanevanheerden.github.io/_posts/2020-01-25-loan_default_prediction_challenge.md

 ### 5.3.
 Model interpretations

 Due to the inherent algorithmic structure, learning models can either be white-box or black-box in nature.
 In a white-box learning model, one can clearly follow the logical rules produced by the model when classifying a specified instance.
 The rule formulation of a black-box learning model, on the other hand, cannot be interpreted meaningfully by humans.
-The rule formulation of the LR learning model (a white-box learning model) may, for example, be represented in the form of a *nomogram*, as illustrated in Figure~\ref{5.fig.nomogram}.
+The rule formulation of the LR learning model (a white-box learning model) may, for example, be represented in the form of a *nomogram*, as illustrated in Figure 7.
 A nomogram is a diagram that visually represents the rule formulation of selected classifiers by offering an insight into how the values of multiple attributes impact the overall target class probabilities.
 This is achieved by representing each attribute as a scale, where each point on this scale represents a single value assumed by a feature and the length of a scale signifies the importance of these feature values when describing the value of the target attribute.
 Features are ranked in descending order on the left-hand axis according to a feature's absolute importance (*i.e.* the length of its scale) and the individual dashes (*i.e.* points) on each explanatory feature scale signifies the importance of the corresponding feature categories when predicting the value ${\tt bad}$ of the ${\tt good{\textunderscore}bad{\textunderscore}flag}$ target variable.
 In other words, according to the LR model, a dash that lies at the right-most end of a scale signifies an feature value that is the most telling of a customer that defaults on their loan.
 The inverse is also true: A dash that lies at the left-most end of a scale signifies a feature value which is the most telling of a customer who does not default on their loan.
 The inverse is also true: A dash that lies at the left-most end of a scale signifies a feature value which is the most telling of a customer who does not default on their loan.

 {% include figure.html path="assets/img/blog/blog8.17.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">